ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking of a person&#x27;s faults
+Pray don’t forget your own ;
+Remember those with homes of glass
+Should seldom throw a stone.
+If wc have nothing else to do
-k of those that sin
+But talk of those that sin
 &#x27;Tis heller wc commence at home
 Aud from that point begin.
 We have no right to judge a man